 Continue Reading Below

-Reasons to start collecting Social Security at age 62
+What to know about claiming Social Security at 62

 The Motley Fool has a disclosure policy.